-If you suspect that foods may trigger or worsen your symptoms of gastroesophageal reflux disease (GERD), try keeping a one-week daily diary.
+If you suspect that foods may trigger or worsen your symptoms of gastroesophageal reflux disease (GERD), try keeping a one-week daily symptom diary.
 Share the information with your doctor during your next visit.
 It may help to gain a better understanding of your symptoms.

 For the next 7 days, keep a record of any and all heartburn and other symptoms you may have, and how often they occur.
 Record each symptom each time it occurs, even if it occurs several times a day.
 Make sure your diary is accurate and complete.